danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 The macro must receive the `unsafe_fn` marker type as its first parameter to indicate that this requires careful scrutiny.
-The author declares that move + destroy can be done through memcpy() and it is up to them to get that correct.
-If the move constructor (or assignment) or the destructor must run for correctness, this would introduce bugs and possibly Undefined Behaviour.
+The author declares that move + destroy can be done through `memcpy()` and it is up to them to get that correct.
+If the move constructor, move assignment, or the destructor must be run for correctness, this would introduce bugs and possibly Undefined Behaviour.

 Since the macro requires that the types are trivially relocatable, it makes sense to use in non-template classes.
 Typically the type of every non-static data member would be passed to the